 The Importance of Meta Robots Tag

 Your site might have confidential information that you don’t want to show everyone visiting your website.
-Robots meta tag will help you in reducing the chances of people finding that information.
+Meta robots tag will help you in reducing the chances of people finding that information.
 It’s difficult to make it completely invisible as people with the link to that specific page can still view it.

 When you have duplicate pages or pages with similar contents, you definitely don’t want to get all the pages indexed and send an indication of duplicate contents to search engines.
-You would want to use “noindex” meta robots tag here.
+You would want to use the “no-index” meta robots tag here.

-You developed a powerful evergreen content on your site and have external links to other resources.
-If those links have”dofollow” attribute, you’re doing a favour to the site you’re linking to have greater authority.
+You developed powerful evergreen content on your site and have external links to other resources.
+If those links have”do follow” attribute, you’re doing a favor to the site you’re linking to have greater authority.

 How To Check Your Site’s Meta Robots Tag?

-Just download the Free Version of Screaming Frog if you have less than 500 pages indexed If you have more paid version of the tool will be the best one to use.
+Just download the Free Version of Screaming Frog if you have less than 500 pages indexed If you have a paid version of the tool will be the best one to use.

 Introduction to XML Sitemap